Your Price Tag for the Most Luxurious First-Class Tickets

 Qantas First Class

-First-class passengers aboard Qantas receive complimentary chauffeur service to and from the airport, as well as assistance from First Hosts upon arrival at the airport.
-Relax in the First Lounge, which offers a gourmet menu, open or private seating and complimentary spa services
+First-class passengers aboard Qantas receive assistance from First Hosts upon arrival at the airport.
+Relax in the First Lounge, which offers a gourmet menu, open or private seating and complimentary spa services.

 Once you’re in your private suite, you’ll have plenty of room to stretch out or even entertain a visitor, if you’re traveling with a companion.
 And be sure to bring your appetite — all meals are designed by Chef Neil Perry.
 And sommeliers are available to recommend wines to accompany your food.
 Feel free to snack or enjoy coffee, tea, wine or beer at your leisure.

 For entertainment, you’ll have access to a personal touch screen with hundreds of movies, TV programs, albums, radio stations and interactive games and maps.
 When you’re ready to rest, the bed folds all the way down for optimal comfort.
 You’ll sleep easy thanks to a sheepskin mattress, pillows, blankets and duvet.
-Additionally, guests receive amenity kits that come complete with Aurora Spa skin care products, Martin Grant socks and eye masks.
+Additionally, guests receive amenity kits that come complete with a range of LaGaia skincare products, bamboo socks, eye shades, dental kits and ear plugs.

-Qantas is based in Queensland, Australia, and services many national and international locations, including Beijing and Tokyo.
-A flight from Los Angeles to Melbourne, Australia, in mid-September costs $20,537.
+Qantas is based in Sydney, Australia, and services many national and international locations, including Beijing and Tokyo.
+Right now, all international flights are suspended due to COVID-19 restrictions.